-Join Tom Green for an in-depth discussion in this video Creating a ripple effect, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Creating a ripple effect, part of Principle for UX Design (2016).

 - [Voiceover] The material design Floating Action Button,…or, FAB, was originally designed for use…using Google's material design specification…for Android devices.…It sprung out of material design.…Then a funny thing happened, it became ubiquitous.…And this little button right here,…this little circle with a plus sign,…now appears on IOS devices, desktops, and…practically anything that has an interactive screen.…

 In this exercise, what we're going to do is…we're going to create a ripple effect.…We've all seen it.…You tap a button on your smart phone or tablet,…or even a desktop website,…and the button expands to fill the screen and…sometimes even changes color.…Which is what we're going to do in this exercise.…Before we start playing with a Floating Action Button,…let's get clear on a couple rules that apply to it.…The first is, it can only do one thing.…Got that?
 One thing.…Trigger something.…In this exercise, the button will be used to trigger…a ripple effect.…